mramshaw/pubsub/README.md

 [And type a message for broadcasting.]

-In a fourth window, open a subscriber as follows:
+In a fourth console, open a subscriber as follows:

 ```
 $ bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic news